Pre – Ramble – I Mean Amble.

 I see the iPad artwork, within whatever art app I’m drawing or painting, as a “pixel plate”.

-With laser printing (which I initially used quite often) I emailed my images as pdfs, to my local “Office Choice” store.
+Initially I did a lot of laser printing, by emailing my art images as pdfs to my local “Office Choice” store.
 Then after picking them up, I could see where I may have to rework them, before resending them again…

 At one stage I laser printed a swatch of colours from one of my favourite art apps, “Art Set Pro” as a guide.
-Didn’t take me long to fairly know how my art on the screen would look printed.
-I rarely use laser printing nowadays, as I find pigment ink on matt paper has the quality and look I prefer.
+It didn’t take long to fairly know how my art on the screen would look printed.
+I rarely use laser printing nowadays; as I find pigment ink on matte paper has the quality and look I prefer.
+Also a laser printer doesn’t offer the same subtlety in tone and colour range as an inkjet, or accept the various papers I want to use.

-2/ About Inkjet/Giclee Printing – with links about open and limited print editions.
+2/ About Digital/Inkjet (Giclee) Printing – with links about open and limited print editions.

-The term “Giclee” print is used to indicate a fine art quality print, printed on an inkjet printer, with:
+The term “giclee” print is used to indicate a fine art quality print, commonly a “reproductive” print, printed on an inkjet printer, with:

 - fade resistant pigment inks;